-Frequency responses of ADC and DAC measured with input at audio reference level (the input level that produces an output level of -10 dBm0), with 38 dB preamplifier bypassed and input gain of 0 dB.
+The voutput of and DAC measured with input at audio reference level (the input level that produces an output level of -10 dBm0), with 38 dB preamplifier bypassed and input gain of 0 dB.

-Test Conditions: no load on digital inputs, analog inputs ac coupled to ground, no load on analog outputs.
+The voutput level of adjusted inputs are coupled to ground, no load on analog outputs.